-^{- :} The clock to module stops automatically when transiting to the target mode.
+- : The clock to module stops automatically when transiting to the target mode.

-$[\]Delta$: Enables to select enabling or disabling module operation by software when in the target mode.
+$\boldsymbol{\Delta}$ : Enables to select enabling or disabling module operation by software when in the target mode.

-$[\]boldsymbol{\mathsf{x}}$:Voltage supply to module turns off automatically when transiting to the target mode.
+$\boldsymbol{\mathsf{x}}$ :Voltage supply to module turns off automatically when transiting to the target mode.

-- Note 2: After returning to NORMAL mode, the peripheral circuit which is cutted- down voltage supply in STOP2 mode should be initialized by software, - Note 3: The status depends on the CGSTBYCR<DRVE>. - Note 4: The status depends on the CGSTBYCR<PTKEEP>.
+- Note 1: The peripheral function of "-", "Δ", and "×" is stopped, so please change in the STOP1/2 mode, before changing in the STOP1/2 mode.
+It is available to reduce leakage current by stopping reference voltage for AD converter or DA converter. - Note 2: After returning to NORMAL mode, the peripheral circuit which is cutted- down voltage supply in STOP2 mode should be initialized by software, - Note 3: The status depends on the CGSTBYCR<DRVE>. - Note 4: The status depends on the CGSTBYCR<PTKEEP>.
 The state of port keeps the state when <PTKEEP> is set to "1". - Note 5: After reset or STOP1/STOP2 mode released, clock is provided from internal high-speed oscillator. - Note 6: Pay attention that the counter of watch dog timer function can not be cleared by CPU while in IDLE mode.